Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

 so-import-pcap
 ==============

-``so-import-pcap`` will import one or more pcaps into Security Onion and preserve original timestamps.
+If you just want to analyze one or more pcap files, then ``so-import-pcap`` is the quickest and easiest way to get started with Security Onion!
+It will import one or more pcaps into Security Onion and preserve original timestamps.

 It will do the following: